A look at Moi’s final resting place

 However, after Mzee Moi relinquished power in 2002, serving as Kenya’s president for 24 years, the airstrip has largely remained inactive save for a few occasions when Mzee Moi was airlifted to The Nairobi Hospital for medical check-ups.

-Even as burial plans gathered momentum, next to the grave site is a farm that has several cows that are grazing on the expansive farm.
+Even as burial plans gathered momentum, next to the grave site is a farm that had several cows that were grazing.

 CEREMONY